Parents

 Dear Senior and Parent(s)/Guardian(s),

-Senior families who have specific questions and/or need help completing their FAFSA or Alternative Application for Illinois Financial Aid may meet individually with trained staff.
+Senior families who have specific questions and/or need help completing their FAFSA or Alternative Application for Illinois Financial Aid may meet individually with trained staff by appointment only.

 Prior to registering for an appointment, we ask families who are completing the FAFSA:

-Please note families should be completing the 2025-26 FAFSA
+- Please note that families should be completing the 2026-27 FAFSA.

 This event will not be a general presentation, but rather an opportunity to ask the individual questions your family may have about completing the FAFSA/Alternative Application.

-Families who wish to attend this program must complete either our registration form, email SHS_CollegeCareer@d125.org or call Caroline Hille at 847-415-4517 to secure an appointment.
-If families need an interpreter, please request so by, Tuesday, December 10th.
+Families who wish to attend this program must complete either our registration form, email SHS_CollegeCareer@d125.

 Sincerely,